 If necessary, repair or replace your vehicle

-You have the option of selecting which shop will handle your car’s repairs.
-If your claim is approved, your insurer will send you or the repair shop a check, minus your deductible.
-If the damage to your car is beyond repair, your insurer will make a payment to you and/or your lender for the vehicle’s worth, minus your deductible.
+You can select which shop will handle your car’s repairs.
+If your claim is approved, your insurer will send you or the repair shop a check minus your deductible.
+If the damage to your car is beyond repair, your insurer will pay you and/or your lender for the vehicle’s worth, minus your deductible.

 What happens if my car is declared a total loss?

-Your car is declared a total loss when the expected cost of repairing it exceeds the car’s actual cash value (ACV).
+Your car is declared a total loss when the expected repair cost exceeds its actual cash value (ACV).
 If your insurance company declares your car has a total loss, they will ask you to perform the following:

 - Remove your license plates and other personal belongings.